moment/momentjs.com/docs/moment/01-parsing/12-moment-clone.md

 ---

 All moments are mutable.
-If you want a clone of a moment, you can do so implicitly or explicitly.
+However cloning a moment can help in situations where you need to use it as a immutable object .If you want a clone of a moment, you can do so implicitly or explicitly.

 Calling `moment()` on a moment will clone it.